Poizon7/Obsidian/Synchronisation.md

 # [[Synchronous link]]
-Continously sending a 8-bit flap while idle
+Continuously sending a 8-bit flap while idle

 # [[Asynchronous link]]
-Sending a preamble to allow the reciever to sync its clock
+Sending a [[Preamble]] to allow the receiver to sync its clock